A Short Story by Melissa F. Kaelin

 “Okay.”
 Zach never worried about her, but he wondered if maybe he should.
 She wasn’t from around here, after all.
 “What did he want?”

 “First thing he does is show me this decaying, cringe-worthy, excuse for a beat-up, old car.”

 Zach breathed a sigh of relief.
 Up until that moment, he was sure she was going to say he did something else.

-“He’s got a supped up, ‘73 Hornet in the parking lot, and he proceeds to tell me the entire history of the car,” she said.
+“He’s got a souped up ‘73 Hornet in the parking lot, and he proceeds to tell me the entire history of the car,” she said.
 “I didn’t even know that car existed.
-Guess it’s American Motors or some nonsense.”
+Guess it’s American-made or some nonsense.”